Balaji01-4D/my-doro/README.md

 python doro/main.py
 ```

-Follow the on-screen instructions to start your Pomodoro session.
+Follow the on-screen instructions and enjoy your focused work session! 💪

+---

-## Customization
+## 🎛️ Customization
-- You can adjust Pomodoro and break durations in the settings or via command-line arguments (if supported).
+- Adjust Pomodoro and break durations via settings or command-line arguments (if supported)
-- Explore the `doro/` directory for configuration options.
+- Explore the `doro/` directory for configuration options

+---

-## Contributing
+## 🤝 Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

+---

-## License
+## 📄 License
-This project is licensed under the MIT License.
+MIT License — free for personal & commercial use.

+---

+> Made with ❤️ for productivity!